 How can my opinion be heard in the association?

 This is YOUR Association.
 Please take the time to get involved.
 The General Association Meeting, held on the second Monday of each month at 7:00 PM at Benton Station, is open to ALL parents.
 Past minutes for the SRYHA Executive Board meetings are available by clicking on the"Board Mtg Minutes" tab on the left navigation panel of the website.

 How can I be more involved in the association?

 1. Coach -SRYHA is always looking for assistant coaches at all levels.
 All coaches are volunteers.
 What better way to be involved with your children than to be out on the ice with them.
-NO EXPERIENCE necessary!
+NO EXPERIENCE necessary, we will train you!
 Certification is easy and informative.